tonyskidmore/ado-vmss-simple-demo/README.md

 This repository contains a simple standalone example of using the [terraform-azurerm-vmss-devops-agent](https://github.com/tonyskidmore/terraform-azurerm-vmss-devops-agent) Terraform module.

-When the prerequisites are in place and the below Terraform workflow are executed the following will be created:
+When the prerequisites are in place and the below Terraform workflow is executed the following will be created:

 * Azure DevOps project.
 * Azure DevOps Azure Resource Manager Service Connection to the target Azure Subscription.